Steps to create a web application in Azure Portal using the 'new' App Registrations UI:

 f) Enter the tenant FQDN (i.e., adc.onmicrosoft.com)

-g) Enter the Secret Value and Application ID that you copied from steps 9 and 11
+g) Enter the Value and Application ID that you copied earlier

-h) Turn on your selected options under the Activity section
+h) Enable the options under the Activity section

-i) Select the agent that you are going to be using to audit the azure data with
+i) Select the agent that you will be be using to audit

 j) Click on "Finish"